-System logs are managed automatically in one or more of these ways:
+System logs are managed automatically in these ways:

-- All log files are periodically added to a compressed file and moved to install_path/ retired/.
-This occurs at least one time per day, but can also occur at other times.
-For example: - Whenever you run the log_download script. - Hourly, if the system instance's disk space is more than 60% full. - At the optimum time for a specific service. - When a log file grows larger than an optimum size, the system stops writing to that file, renames it, and begins writing to a new file.
-For example, if the file exampleService.log.0 grows to 10MB, it is renamed to exampleService.log.1 and the system creates a new file named exampleService.log.0 to write to. - When an optimum number of log files for a specific service is reached, the system can overwrite the oldest file.
+- Retirement: All log files are periodically added to a compressed file and moved to install path/hcpcs/retired/.
+This occurs at least once a day, but can also occur: - Whenever you run the log download script. - Hourly, if the system instance's disk space is more than 60% full. - At the optimum time for a specific service. - Rotation: When a log file grows larger than 10MB in size, the system stops writing to that file, renames it, and begins writing to a new file.
+For example, if the file exampleService.log.0 grows to 10 MB, it is renamed to exampleService.log.1 and the system creates a new file named exampleService.log.0 to write to. - Removal: When a log file becomes older than 90 days, it is removed.
+If the system instance's disk space is more than 70% full, log files are deleted when they become older than one day. - When an optimum number of log files for a specific service is reached, the system can overwrite the oldest file.
 For example, if a service is limited to 20 log files, when the file exampleService.log.19 is filled, the system overwrites the file named exampleService.log.0.